OpenFreeEnergy/openfe/docs/guide/protocols/relativehybridtopology.rst

     This plot should show that the states are freely mixing and that there are no cliques forming.
   * Forward and reverse convergence of free energy estimates.
 Using increasingly larger portions of the total data, this analysis calculates the free energy difference, both in forward and backward directions.
-    In this analysis, forward and backward estimates that agree within error using only a fraction of the total data suggest convergence[2]_. data[2]_.
+    In this analysis, forward and backward estimates that agree within error using only a fraction of the total data suggest convergence [2]_.

 * Structural analysis.
 If a protein was present, these analyses first center and align the system so that the protein is considered the frame of reference.

   * Ligand RMSD.
-This produces a plot called ``ligand_RMSD.png`` and a results entry ``ligand_RMSD`` which gives the RMSD of the ligand molecule over time relative to the first frame, for each simulated state.
+This produces a plot called ``ligand_RMSD.png`` and a results entry ``ligand_RMSD`` which gives the RMSD of the ligand molecule over time relative to the first frame of the production phase, for each simulated state.
     Large RMSD values, e.g. greater than 5 angstrom (system dependent), would indicate an unstable ligand binding mode.
   * Ligand COM drift.
 For simulations with a protein present, this metric gives the total distance of the ligand COM from its initial starting (docked) position.
 If this metric increases over the course of the simulation (beyond 5 angstrom) it indicates that the ligand drifted from the binding pocket, and the simulation is unreliable.